Heartburnn/BudgetTracker/README.md

 # BudgetTracker
 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-##PROBLEMS
+## PROBLEMS GRADERS READ
-Had trouble deploying via Heroku
+Had trouble deploying via Heroku, There are videos of me completing the Offline part.

 ## User Story
 AS AN avid traveller